CBS-SI/DST/Intro and Access Guide to DST/README.md

 - No **code or logs that contains microdata written into a condition or lists**

-- All work with microdata must be carried out on the research machines.
+- All work with microdata must be carried out in your workplace or home workplace.
+You cannot work DST data in public (e.g. train, café).

 - The institution register shall not be allowed to transfer information at institution level other than the institution number (e.g. `SI` cannot transfer DST data to `ECON`)

+- You can list data in the research machine to validate it, but you cannot export it.

+- _External Sources_.
+Once you submit your data (e.g. a survey) to be linked to DST data, it is considered microdata regarless of the source and hold the same security standards are DST own data.

 ## Penalties (researcher scheme)